paulrobello/par_gpt/README.md

 * GOOGLE_CSE_ID and GOOGLE_CSE_API_KEY are required for Google search.
 * WEATHERAPI_KEY is required for weather.
 Get a free key from https://www.weatherapi.com/

+## Agent mode
+NOTE: Agent mode enables tool use one of which is a Python code REPL which allows the AI to write and execute code on your system.
+If the REPL tool is used it will prompt you before executing the code.
+Unless you specify --yes-to-all.

 ## Example Usage